ny8/leftwm/README.md

 # leftwm
-A collection of themes mostly from [LeftWM community theme repo](https://github.com/leftwm/leftwm-community-themes) that I modify in my free time when im bored.
+A collection of themes mostly from the [LeftWM community theme repo](https://github.com/leftwm/leftwm-community-themes) that I modify in my free time when im bored.